lordofthemind/mygopher/README.md

-Here's the detailed documentation in markdown format for your repository, grouped by packages:

----

 # MyGopher

 **MyGopher** is a collection of utility packages written in Go, designed to simplify common tasks such as web server setup, middleware integration, database connections (MongoDB, PostgreSQL), and token management (JWT and Paseto).
 Each package is modular, allowing you to integrate them into your project as needed.